Sweet Beet Popsicles (PLUS 5 fun flavors to try!)

-These 3-ingredient Sweet Beet Dreamsciles are going to be a staple in your house this summer.
+These 3-ingredient Sweet Beet Popsicles are a baby, toddler and kid favorite and are going to be a staple in your house this summer!
 Delicious, refreshing and creamy, these frozen treats go beyond just a tasty pop, they are also full of veggies, fruit and protein.
-Healthy enough to be served for any meal of the day!!
-Using Beech-Nut pre-made beets, pear & pomegranate puree as a base, these delicious popsicles can be prepped in less then 5-minutes, making them both your kids (and your own) dreams come true.
+Plus – there are 5 fun flavors to try!

 In my house, during the hot summer months, popsicles are our meal of choice.